Swright88/extending-testing/phase1/05_state_transitions.md

 have transitions to other states.
 For example, "logging out" as an event wouldn't be possible from everywhere, certainly not on the login page.

-Actions can be transitions between states, but they can also be other effects resulting from an event.
+Actions can be transitions between states, but there can also be other effects.
 While a "signing up" action might take a user to the login page, it could instead leave the user on the sign up page (perhaps for signing up >1 accounts) but have the effect of adding that user's details to a database.

 ## Example